miguelcjalmeida/gridshortcut/readme.md

 # Credits

-- Very special thanks to **VidereJP** for contributing with many ideas, testing, and validation.
+- Very special thanks to [VidereJP](https://steamcommunity.com/id/viderejp) for contributing with many ideas, testing, and validation.
+- Thank you [Ovallord](https://steamcommunity.com/id/mertats) for promptly supporting the modding community